-In our over two decades of helping people with ankle pain and instability, we have seen many patients with a diagnosis of:
+In our over 25 years of helping people with ankle pain and instability, we have seen many patients with a diagnosis of:

 Treatment Options For Ankle Pain

-In our practice we have found PRP and bone marrow concentrate to be an effective and reliable treatment in certain patients.
-While there are many claims made about the effectiveness of these treatments, a custom, realistic approach and expectation of treatment outcomes will generally result in successful outcomes.
-Many people who seek these treatments have already been advised to consider surgery.
+While there are many claims made about the effectiveness of regenerative medicine approaches, a custom rehabilitation program and expectation of treatment outcomes can help patients understand the realistic chances of seeing improvement.
+Many people who seek regenerative medicine have already been advised to consider surgery.
 For some of these people surgery will be very effective.
 But, as with any medical treatment, surgery can have its undesired effects.
 Even successful surgery can require months of physical therapy and diminished function.

 Bone Marrow Concentrate

 Bone marrow concentrate or bone marrow aspirate concentrate is the injection into the damaged, injured area of the ankle.
 The injection contains stem cells that have been drawn from the patient’s own bone marrow.
 These cells are “de-differentiated pluripotent” cells, which mean that they continue to divide to create more cells that can “morph” into the tissue needing repair—for our purposes, collagen needed for cartilage, ligaments, tendons and bone.